 Intermittent fasting is going longer periods of time, such as 12-14 hours without eating.
 This is a good starting point for anyone with leaky gut.
 Water or bone broth fasting are additional strategies that can be very helpful.

 Using liquid nutrition for is great for stimulating the digestive process, increasing nutrient absorption, and improving gut health.
 Liquid nutrition does not require as much energy to digest, so your body can focus on healing and repair.

-Organic Bone Broth Collagen contains amino acids, including glycine and glutamine, which are essential for healing leaky gut.
+Getting a good quality bone broth or collagen protein, which are both rich in the amino acids glycine and glutamine, can be very helpful for healing leaky gut.
 These amino acids seal the holes in the gut by healing damaged cells and building new tissue.
 Collagen also makes up the villi, small finger-like structures on the intestinal wall and assists with water absorption in the intestines.

 3. Identify and Remove Food Sensitivities

 To heal from IBS, it is important to identify and remove foods from your diet that cause an overactive immune response.
 Food elimination based on IgG antibodies is effective in reducing IBS symptoms (9).

 Gluten is one of the most common food sensitivities.
 A gluten-free diet has been found to improve IBS symptoms and treatment outcomes (10).

 Food sensitivities can be hard to identify.
 This is because symptoms of food sensitivities are usually delayed up to 72 hours after consuming the offending food.
 For information about different methods of testing for food sensitivities, check out this article.